 1. Look for actual AI revenue.
 Not "AI-adjacent" or "AI-enabled."
 Dollars that customers are paying specifically for AI features.
 If the company won't break it out in their earnings, assume it's negligible.

 2. Check the valuation against reality.
-A company growing revenue at 15% shouldn't trade at 50x earnings just because they mentioned "machine learning" three times.
+A company growing revenue at 15% shouldn't trade at 50x earnings just because they mentioned three times.
 Compare them to peers without the AI premium—if the gap is huge, you're paying for hope, not performance.